10 Most Beautiful Buildings in Venice + Google Maps Location

 Santa Maria di Nazareth Church was built in the mid-17th-century by the Venetian architect Baldassarre Longhena, who also designed the beautiful church, Basilica di Santa Maria Della Salute.
 You can find Santa Maria di Nazareth Church near Venezia Santa Lucia railway station in Cannaregio, the northern district of Venice.

 See its exact location from this link to Google Maps.
+You can discover Venice in different ways from this link.

 This church isn’t as big as the city’s basilica.